CodeCorico/MemoryOverflow/templates/README.md

 ## <a name="create"></a> Create a new template

-To be used by the [generator](https://github.com/CodeCorico/MemoryOverflow/blob/master/generator/), each template has a generic JSON configuration file.
+To be used by [The Machine](../the-machine/), each template has a generic JSON configuration file.

 ### The folder structure